begone-prop/aoc-2023/util/pyaoch/README.md

 # Usage
 Run `pyaoch --help` for more information.
 A secret cookie is required to authenticate with the server which can be set either with `-c, --cookie` or by setting the environment variable `AOC_COOKIE`.

+Please be respectful and do not abuse this tool.